The Cabot Project - Schools Group

 The group was led by Dr Evan Jones, with major inputs from Dr Richard Stone, Harriett Webster (now at University of Wales), Paul Seage and a team of undergraduate and postgraduate volunteers from the University.
 Funding was provided by Gretchen Bauta, the patron of the Cabot Project, with further inputs from the University of Bristol's 'Widening Participation' scheme.

 - 'Enrichment sessions' aimed at Year 4-6 pupils, provided free-of-charge to local primary schools.
 These sessions lasted about two hours, at which the pupils are introduced to 'Cabot's Bristol' through drama, creative writing and exercises in Tudor maths and geography.
-We are not currently offering these sessions.
+We are not currently offering these sessions due to cost constraints.

-- Group research projects for Year 7-8 secondary school students, which focus on Bristol's maritime history (1400-1800).
+- Group research projects for Year 7-8 secondary school students, which focused on Bristol's maritime history (1400-1800).
 The projects were supervised by undergraduate history students and are aimed primarily at those deemed 'Gifted and Talented'.
-The group projects culminated in a conference held at the University, where the children presented their findings.
-Participant schools to date have included: Redland Green School, Cotham High School, Bristol Grammar School and St Mary Redcliffe.
+The group projects culminated in conferences held at the University, where the children presented their findings.
+Participant schools included: Redland Green School, Cotham High School, Bristol Grammar School and St Mary Redcliffe.
+Funding limits mean we are not currently running this scheme.

 - In June-July 2014, Dr Jones ran a series of three 'Introduction to 16th-17th Century Paleography' classes for history teachers.
 The aim was to provide teachers with skills that can be used to support advanced students who wish to undertake work (such as Extended Project Qualifications) using manuscript sources, as well as to enable teachers to introduce more general classes to early modern manuscript material.
 He is happy to offer more such training sessions, free of charge, to small groups of history teachers from local schools.

-- On 8 July 2015, Dr Jones ran an afternoon session with South Bristol Youth, consiting of a lecture at the University, a walking tour of Cabot's Bristol and an educational harbour cruise on the Matthew of Bristol.
+- In July, Dr Jones ran an afternoon session with South Bristol Youth, consiting of a lecture at the University, a walking tour of Cabot's Bristol and an educational harbour cruise on the Matthew of Bristol.
 A similar tour and cruise took place in March 2016 with students from City of Bristol College.

-In November 2016, we produced a short illustrated book about our research aimed at a general audience: Cabot and Bristol's Age of Discovery.
+We have also produced a short illustrated book about our research aimed at a general audience: Cabot and Bristol's Age of Discovery (2016).
 If you are a teacher at a Bristol school and wish to claim a free copy of this book for your library, please contact Dr Evan Jones.

 Comments on secondary school research project and conference in 2013: